saoun/Rights-Forward/README.md

 Rights Forward is an employment platform and search engine for trainers in the non-profit field.

+You can visit the live site here: https://rightsforward.herokuapp.com/

 ## Code

 Ruby on Rails, HTML, CSS, Javascript, jQuery